jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 You can view the logs for your Build & Deploy jobs on the Stage Job History page.
 Click a job, or click **View logs and history**.

-![Locations that open history pages from Advanced Build & Deploy][5]

 In addition to logs, you can view unit test results, generated artifacts, and code changes for any build job.

 ---